 Can you get pregnant after having an ectopic pregnancy?

+If you've had an ectopic pregnancy, you have a higher risk of having another one, according to the Mayo Clinic — but that doesn't mean you'll never have a healthy pregnancy.
 My friend went through this tragic ectopic pregnancy, but she was persistent in wanting a family.
-After another year of trying to conceive, and with a little fertility treatment, she was able to get pregnant again — and carry her baby full-term.
-The American Pregnancy Association says that "if the fallopian tubes have been left in place, you have approximately a 60 percent chance of having a successful pregnancy in the future."
+After another year of trying to conceive, and with a little fertility treatment, she was able to get pregnant again and carry her baby full-term.